opencv/opencv/doc/js_tutorials/js_imgproc/js_morphological_ops/js_morphological_ops.markdown

 @param src          input image; the number of channels can be arbitrary, but the depth should be one of cv.CV_8U, cv.CV_16U, cv.CV_16S, cv.CV_32F or cv.CV_64F.
 @param dst          output image of the same size and type as src.
 @param kernel       structuring element used for dilation.
-@param anchor       position of the anchor within the element; default value (-1, -1) means that the anchor is at the element center.
+@param anchor       position of the anchor within the element; default value [-1, -1] means that the anchor is at the element center.
 @param iterations   number of times dilation is applied.
-@param borderType   pixel extrapolation method.
+@param borderType   pixel extrapolation method(see cv.BorderTypes).
 @param borderValue  border value in case of a constant border

 Try it